 Letrozole fights breast cancer by inactivating an enzyme known as aromatase.
 This prevents the enzyme from supplying the estrogen that allows certain types of breast cancers to grow and survive.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each dark yellow, slightly biconvex, bevelled-edged, round tablet, debossed with "LT" on one side and "2.5" on the other, contains letrozole 2.5 mg.
+Each dark yellow, slightly biconvex, bevelled-edged, round tablet, debossed with "LT" on one side and "2.5" on the other, contains 2.5 mg of letrozole.
 Nonmedicinal ingredients: colloidal anhydrous silica, FD&C Yellow No. 5 tartrazine Aluminum Lake, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, red iron oxide, sodium starch glycolate, titanium dioxide, and yellow iron oxide.